 Remember the obsession with art deco, with its flock wallpaper, gold ornate mirrors and fringed lampshades?
 Then there was the shift to minimalism, think crisp white walls and not a salon tool in sight.
-Whatever your preference, the secret to a great salon interior is that it reflects you and your brand.
+Whatever your preference, the secret to great salon interiors is that it reflects you and your brand.
 But to turn it into an awesome one, you need to think outside the box too.

 Harris and Fox

 The tale behind Harris & Fox, a stunning salon in Aberdeen, is a simple but utterly delightful one.
 It’s just a man – Ryan Harris and his Fox Hound Hendrix – setting up a calm and tranquil spot for clients to relax and enjoy their experience.
 Filled with plants, tons of natural light, wood floors and polished concrete walls, the eco/vegan salon is heaven.
 Plus there is a fab fish tank to add that extra touch of zen.

 Even its location on Rosemount Viaduct – an area fast-becoming known as the well-being and vegan quarter or Aberdeen – reflect Ryan and what he is about.
 With a cruelty free and vegan beauty parlour, a new vegetarian and refined sugar-free cafe, plus a vegan café/restaurant on the same street, Harris & Fox is in good company.